OFDataCommittee/OFMLHackathon/doc/installation.rst

 ========================================

-To build a SILC client in any language, the dependencies downloaded above need to be found by CMAKE.
+To build a SILC client in any language, the dependencies downloaded above need to be found by CMake.
 An easy way to do this is through environment variables.
 To setup your environment for building, run the following script in the top level of the SILC directory.